Vomiting And Nausea During Pregnancy: 28 Home Remedies

 You may try using sea bands (wristbands that stimulate acupressure points) to relieve nausea (4)..

-Having a snack before getting off your bed could help you avoid morning sickness.
+Having a snack before getting out of bed could help you avoid morning sickness.
+Consumption of a snack before travel could also help reduce the chances of motion sickness in pregnancy.
 Consume low-fat, protein-rich, and dry snacks (13).
 You may take crackers (2), pretzels, nuts, cereal, or toast instead of spicy, high-fat, and excessively sweet foods.

 The following are a few other recommendations based on anecdotal evidence and shared beliefs that may provide relief from vomiting and nausea.